- Coronavirus | Belgian measures for businesses

 - Locoregional clinical hospital networks as referred to in the law of 28 February 2019.

 In order to benefit from this VAT measure, the company should be able to provide proof that the medical supplies were donated free of charge to one of the institutions mentioned above.
-The proof must consist of a document in which the hospital confirms that the donated medical supplies were used to provide care or were donated to another healthcare institution.
+The proof must consist of a document in which the hospital confirms that the donated medical supplies were used to provide care or were donated to another institution.

 In addition, this document must be drawn up in twofold for each donation, dated and signed by both parties and should contain the following details: